Kacper A. Walentynowicz, PhD

 I'm a Research Associate with a strong background in Immuno-Oncology, currently based in New York City.
 My work focuses on understanding the tumor microenvironment of Glioblastoma (GBM), with a particular interest in the role of glioma-associated microglia and macrophages.

 Using computational methods and animal models, I investigate the functional heterogeneity of immune cells within tumors and how they contribute to tumor progression and immune evasion.
 My goal is to identify new therapeutic targets and develop novel CAR-macrophage immunotherapies.
-I have received extensive training in novel sequencing methods, myeloid cell manipulations, computational analysis or large datasets, novel animal models of GBM, and advanced flow-cytometry analysis.
+I have received extensive training in novel sequencing methods, myeloid cell manipulations, computational analysis of large datasets (R, Python, and Jupyter Notebook), novel animal models of GBM, and advanced flow-cytometry analysis.

 Professional Experience